-Now, I’ve heard about this festival from many of my Bulleteer friends, but I never really managed to be there in the past.
-However, this year, I got my first taste of the Rider Mania, and here are the things that I loved about it,
+Now, I’d heard about this festival from many of my Bulleteer friends, but I could never really manage to attend it in the past.
+But there’s always a first for everything.
+So, this year, I got my first taste of the Rider Mania, and, boy, what a taste it was.

 People, people, and more people!